Brittany: Economy

 Although relatively new, the Breton industry has been constantly growing since 1980.
 Food processing (meat, vegetables, etc.) represents a third of the industrial jobs, but other activities are also important for the local economy.
 Shipbuilding, both commercial and military, is implanted in Saint-Nazaire (Chantiers de l'Atlantique), Lorient and Brest; Airbus has plants in Saint-Nazaire and Nantes; and Peugeot has a large factory in Rennes.
 Brittany is the second French region for telecommunication and the fifth for electronics, two activities mainly developed in Rennes, Lannion and Brest.

 The unemployment rate in Brittany is lower than in other French regions and it is usually around 6 or 7% of the active population.
 Due to the 2008 financial crisis, unemployment rose to 8.7% in the Region Brittany and 8.4% in Loire-Atlantique in late 2012.
 However, these figures remain under the French national rate (9.9% at the same period).
 Some industries, such as construction, industry, catering or transport, usually have difficulties finding employees.

 In 2018, Region Brittany's gross domestic product reached 99 billion euros.
 It was the ninth richest region in France and it produced 4% of the national GDP.
 The Breton GDP per capita was around 29,694 euros in 2018.
-It was lower than the French result, 30,266 euros, below the European Union one, 30,900 euros.
+That means it was lower than the French average of 30,266 euros, and below the European Union average of 30,900 euros.
 The GDP of the Loire-Atlantique département is around 26 billion euros, and the GDP of the five historical Breton départements would be at around 108 billion euros.